ljmartin/dockop/README.md

 ![fpcomp](./figures/fpsize_logreg.svg)

 Interestingly, simply increasing the size of fingerprints beyond what is commonly used in the field (2,048) improves performance a lot!
-In addition, Morgan fingerprints, often considered a starting point, perform best.
+In addition, Morgan fingerprints, often considered a baseline, perform best.
 Actually, when you use larger Morgan fingerprints they can perform at least as well as a graph neural network (huge shout out for the pioneering work there [2]):

 ![active](./figures/active_learning_percentage.svg)